ttofighi/Car-Database-Project/README.md

 # Car-Database-Project
-Car Database partially based on these records: https://github.com/abhionlyone/us-car-models-data/blob/master/2020.csv
+Car dealership database partially based on these records: https://github.com/abhionlyone/us-car-models-data/blob/master/2020.csv

 All of the other values besides model in tables vehicles and modelinfo are not real and randomized.